-We recommend consulting with your Veterinarian or Rehabilitation professional before using.
 Many geriatric pets or those suffering from neurological problems will benefit from using the No-Knuckling Training Sock.

-Will it be uncomfortable for my pet?
+Will it be uncomfortable for my patient?

 What is the reason this product cannot be used on the front leg?
 Is it a medical reason?

-This product is not designed for the anatomy of the dog’s front leg, since the angle and use of the front leg is very different from the rear.
+This product is not designed for the anatomy of the dog’s front leg since the angle, and use of the front leg is very different from the rear.
 Please see Front NKTS for a product for the front leg.